Melvin-Antony/CICD/README.md

-This is just a small project with Continous deployment using a bash script after the contents are pushed via git to the remote repo.
+This is just a small project with Continous deployment (using Jenkins for CD) after the contents are pushed via git to the remote repo.

 WORKING:
 ============